£1 RUB 98.32

 Russia is tourist-friendly but has some key cultural and legal rules:

-Always carry your passport as ID, as you could be fined or detained if you cannot show it during a police check.
+Always carry your passport as ID as police carry out random checks and you could be fined or detained without it.

-Be alert to mugging, pickpocketing and theft in main tourist areas, airports, and on trains, and do not leave bags unattended.
+Be alert to mugging, pickpocketing, and theft in tourist areas, at railway stations, and in vehicles, and do not leave your bags unattended.

-Avoid unregistered taxis by using a local app or asking your hotel to call one, and always agree the fare in advance.
+Avoid unregistered taxis by using a local app or getting a number from your hotel, and agree the fare before the journey.

 More information